Knowing and learning in the post-digital

 Research data are not used for automated decision-making.

 All research data are in electronic format and processed in information systems that only the project's researchers have access to.
 The access is based on Arcada login with username and password, and the information systems track the use of data.

 Pseudonymization and anonymization

-The material is pseudonymized at the collection stage, which means that identification data (the user name) is replaced with a pseudonym that only named persons have access to (sect.10).
+The material is pseudonymized at the collection stage, which means that direct identification data are removed: first name and last name (sect.
+11) are removed and the user name is replaced with a pseudonym1 that only named persons have access to (sect.10).

 16 Processing of personal data after the research project is terminated